Weight loss service

-For many adults, GLP-1 and peptide therapy for muscle preservation become relevant when weight starts coming off, but the body doesn’t feel stronger in the process.
+For many adults, GLP-1 and peptide therapy for muscle preservation become relevant when weight starts coming off, but the body does not feel stronger in the process.
 The number on the scale may be going down, yet energy, strength, and physical resilience may not feel as steady as expected.
 That concern is valid.

 This is where the conversation becomes more specific.
 A thoughtful plan looks at how weight is coming off, how the patient feels, and whether the body is holding onto the tissue that supports long-term function.
 That is often the difference between progress that feels productive and progress that leaves someone feeling depleted.
+When food intake drops sharply, protein can fall below the level muscles need, which is why structured care pays close attention to what stays on the plate, not only what comes off it.

 How Peptide Therapy Can Fit Into a Muscle-Conscious Plan